 where T1 = 3180µS, T2 = 318µS , and T3 = 75µS

 From which it's fairly easy to see that H(jω) ⇒ ∞ as ω ⇒ ∞.

-This is clearly not possible as no amplifier can ever provide infinite gain.
-And it wouldn't be desirable anyway because an equaliser with such a transfer characteristic would amplify any spurious supersonic signals and noise thereby putting the recording cutter amplifier, coils, chisel and lacquer under unnecessary stress.
+This is clearly not possible.
+No equaliser can ever provide infinite gain.
+And it wouldn't be desirable anyway because an equaliser with such a transfer characteristic would amplify any spurious supersonic signals and noise thereby putting the recording cutter-head amplifier, coils, chisel and lacquer under unnecessary stress.

 This may seem something of an oversight.
 However, when the RIAA equalization standard was written, it was just assumed that the lathe manufacturer would include some kind of bandwidth limiting filter to define the upper skirt of the passband, which is exactly what they did.

 It was suggested by Wright in The Tube Preamp Cookbook ¹ that Neumann cutting lathes incorporated this bandwidth defining filter by means of an extra, high-frequency pole at 3.18µS (50 kHz) in the cutting equaliser.
 The existence of this extra pole has become something of an urban myth.

 Dubbing this extra time-constant, the Neumann Pole, Wright argued that, because the filter was single-pole and with a relatively "soft" roll-off, its effect was significant at audible frequencies.
 (It would cause about 1dB loss at 20kHz).
 Moreover, because Neumann lathes are by far and away the most common³, Wright argued that it would be prudent to add a complementary zero in the playback electronics; thereby to restore the overall record-replay transfer function to unity.

 The theory of this is fine......
 However, as you'll see, no such single-pole filter exists in Neumann cutting amplifiers (or probably those of any other lathe manufacturer).